jackdwalker/Portfolio/README.md

 The purpose of developing this website was three-fold.
 Primarily it was made as an assessment piece, showcasing what I had learnt about HTML and CSS, and how I could apply those lessons.
 Secondly it was created to display my skills, work history, and a little bit about myself to potential employers and anyone else what was interested.
 Thirdly it was a fun exercise in engaging creative process and infusing a bit of myself in the code I was creating.

 ### Functionality/Features
 The website features a responsive mobile-up design, scaling nicely from widths of 320px right through to 2880px.
+It has metadata in its header to allow the various different web crawlers to access certain pieces of information about my site, to help it show up in search engines.
 It features easily identifiable (at least I think - but this is a matter of opinion) anchors allowing intuitive site navigation, with smooth scrolling.
 I wanted to make the site fun to play with and move around, so I implemented a touch of JavaScript (JS) to allow my content panels to slide in and out.
 When minimised the content panels take little screen real-estate, allowing users to have a better view of the art I used on my website.
 I also used JS to create a back to top button that will only display itself after the user has scrolled past the page they load on to.
 Finally I implemented a contact form that will at some stage utilise a PHP or SQL database as a way to store messages.
 This felt like a safer way to allow users to contact me.
 I wasn't comfortable openly displaying my email on a public website for security reasons.
 I used SCSS to style my website in a way that represented me, and in a way that I personally think looks really appealing and fun to navigate.
 Plus there's the little glowy boys on my front page that will glow when you mouse over them :D

 ### Sitemap
 I used a single page design with multiple internal anchors to navigate to my page's contents, and external links to other places users can find me on the Internet.